Do you have a question relating to Japanese grammar or vocabulary?

 Nouns, pronouns, and other deictics

 Japanese nouns are non-inflecting, have no gender, and take no articles.
-Thus 猫 (neko) could be translated into English as “cat”, “a cat”, “the cat”, “cats”, “some cats”, or “the cats”, depending on context.
+Thus 猫 (neko) could be translated into English as “cat”, “a cat”, “the cat”, “cats”, “some cats”, or “the cats”, depending on the context.
 A small number of nouns have plurals formed by reduplication (possibly accompanied by rendaku): thus 人 hito “person” and 人々 hitobito “people”, although these are typically collective rather than true plurals.
 Additionally, in respectful speech, the prefix o- is often used with native nouns, as is the prefix go- with Sino-Japanese nouns.
 Some common nouns have unpredictable respectful forms; a few examples are in the table below.

 |rice||飯 meshi||ご飯 go-han|